Aqua Julia

 The Aqua Julia (or Iulia) is a Roman aqueduct built in 33 BC by Agrippa under Augustus to supply the city of Rome.
 The building of the aqueduct took quite some time, the works begun in 40 BC.
 The length of the aqueduct was 23 km, and its daily discharge was 48,200 m3.

 History

-The aqueduct was repaired by Augustus only a few years after its had been completed, an inscription describing the works having been done in 5 BC.
+The aqueduct was repaired by Augustus only a few years after it had been completed, an inscription describing the works having been done in 5 BC.

 Additional repaires were done in 79 AD by Titus, and during the 2nd century AD, around 196 AD, it was expanded further north (up to the Viminal Gate).
 Later, during the rule of Severan dynasty, the aqueduct underwent again extensive repairs in 196 AD by Severus and in 212 AD by Caracalla, and an additional channel was added to it.
 Though some remains of later repairs have been found, their dating has not been established.